MolecularAI/maize/docs/docs/userguide.rst

    queue = "core"
    walltime = "00:05:00"

+Running batch commands in parallel can be done using :meth:`~maize.core.node.Node.run_multi` in the same way, i.e. passing a :class:`~maize.utilities.execution.JobResourceConfig` object to ``batch_options``.
+In this case, ``n_jobs`` refers to the maximum number of jobs to submit at once.
+A common pattern of use is to first prepare the required directory structure and corresponding commands, and then send all commands for execution at once.

+Resource management
+"""""""""""""""""""
 Because all nodes run simultaneously on a single machine with limited resources, maize features some simple management tools to reserve computational resources:

 .. code-block:: python